timbru31/mms-stockshock/README.md

 Alternatively, or additionally, you can send the notifications to Telegram.
 To configure it, create or re-use your Telegram bot and configure the bot API key and channel ID in the `Telegram` section of the `stores.toml`.

-### Twitter notifications

-In addition, this tracker offers a `Twitter` integration.
-The configuration is similar to Telegram, you need to supply the bearer token of your Twitter bot.
-If desired, you can supply an array of tags a tweet should contain.

 ## Run the bot

 Run